 WHAT WE DO

 The National Writing Project's mission is to focus the knowledge, expertise, and leadership of our nation's educators on sustained efforts to improve writing and learning and writing instruction.
-Toward this goal, the UCWP offers an Invitational Summer Institute, an intensive multiple-week workshop for exemplary educators to share, learn, and write with each other.
+Toward this goal, the UCWP occasionally offers an Invitational Summer Institute, an intensive multiple-week workshop for exemplary educators to share, learn, and write with each other.
 We also offer other professional development opportunities throughout the year.
-Additionally, we can provide sustained in-service programs on writing instruction for schools or districts.
+Additionally, we can provide sustained in-service programs and consultation on writing instruction for schools or districts.